 Bible Journaling Psalm 100:4 – Final thoughts

-What did you learn from this verse, and what was God speaking to you?
-I hope you’ll join in and work through this Thankfulness scripture plan with me.
+Did you learn anything from this verse, and how was God speaking to your soul?
+I hope you’ll join me and work through this Thankfulness scripture writing & bible journaling plan too.
 If you decide you want to join in, make sure you use #thankfulness hashtag when you share your pages, study notes, etc.

 I am thankful that God has led you here today.